-Mike Cannon-Brookes, co-founder of software company Atlassian and Australia’s third richest man, has pledged $350 million of his own money to fund nonprofits fighting climate change and invest in clean energy projects.
+Mike Cannon-Brookes, co-founder of software company Atlassian and Australia’s third richest man, has pledged $350 million of his own money to fund nonprofits, fight climate change and invest in clean energy projects.

-The philanthropic entrepreneur has decided to devote part of his fortune to protecting the planet to make up for the government’s inaction.
-An offer as original as it is audacious!
+The philanthropic entrepreneur has decided to devote part of his fortune to protecting the planet and make up for the government’s inaction.
+An offer which is both unique and audacious!
 With an estimated fortune of $15.2 billion, Mike Cannon-Brookes, has made an offer to buy AGL, the country’s largest energy company, which produces 20% of the total generating capacity of the Australian continent’s national electricity market.
 The environmentalist’s goal?
 To shut down the country’s coal-fired power plants owned by AGL.
-The 42-year-old Australian billionaire and family man wants to accelerate the Australian government’s timetable by shutting down major coal-fired power plants by 2030, not 2045 or 2048 as planned.
+The 42-year-old Australian billionaire and family man wants to accelerate the Australian government’s timeline, by shutting down major coal-fired power plants by 2030, not 2045 or 2048 as planned.
 Australia remains the world’s largest exporter of coal, on which much of its electricity generation is based.

 Replacing coal with renewables